thanhhau097/safety/README.md

 | gyro_z         | gyroscope reading in z axis (rad/s)     |
 | second         | time of the record by number of seconds |
 | Speed          | speed measured by GPS in m/s            |

 # Preprocessing data
 In this data, we can see that with each bookingID, the sequence has many time steps, so the model can not learn the pattern easily.

 To make model more efficient, there are some preprocessing steps that I used:
-- Group by bookingID, sort by second field.
+- *Group by bookingID, sort by second field*.
-- Ignore bookingID, second fields: because they are not necessary.
+- *Ignore bookingID, second fields*: because they are not necessary.
-- Ignore time steps that have large Accuracy field: because they are inaccurate.
+- *Ignore time steps that have large Accuracy field*: because they are inaccurate.
-- Ignore the last time steps that those velocity are equal to 0.
+- *Ignore the last time steps that those velocity are equal to 0*: because those time steps have no meaning.
-- Normalize each field of data into [0, 1]
+- *Normalize each field of data into [0, 1]*
-- Because of lacking data, I used a technique to generate more data:
+- Because of lacking data, I used a technique to **generate more data**:
     - With each sequence, I will generate a new sequence by getting one time step for each two time steps.
 For example:
         - Initiatial sequence: 0, 1, 2, 3, 4, 5, 6, 7
         - Some generated sequences: